berxi

 "My Payment" redesign

-How can one efficiently resolve pending payments while ensuring a hassle-free experience for those without any outstanding dues?
+How might we empower users to easily resolve pending payments while keeping the experience effortless for users without any dues?

 .png)